-Buster Call.
+The Buster Call.
 With the push of a single botton, entire islands are erased.
-To give you an example of how nightmerish the Buster Call is, Robin, who not only maneged to escape her islands' demise at the hands of the Buster Call, but is also one of the most fearless people in the entire story, is completely terrified of the mere possibility of a Buster Call being unleashed.
+To give you an example of how nightmarish the Buster Call is, Robin, who not only managed to escape her home island's demise at the hands of the Buster Call, but is also one of the most fearless people in the entire story, is completely terrified of the mere possibility of a Buster Call being unleashed.

 The wacky personalities of the various zombies, including Oars (zombified super-giant) act as pretty effective Nightmare Retardant.
 Because its hard to be terrified of such very silly creatures...
 Though the method of creating them and the effect of the sun on shadowless people is very Nightmare Fuel-worthy.

 Even after all the Zombies the scares aren't over.
 Enter Bartholomew Kuma.
-Bible toting titan of the Warlords of the Sea.
+Bible toting titan of the Shichibukai.
 With the other Straw Hats broken and beaten, he was going to perform clean up.
 Zoro manages to plead that he be taken instead of Luffy.
 Kuma agrees, but not before laying down the line to just the right music.